 This project role will only contain users that you want to view a particular project.
 We will assign permissions to this role in the next step.

-- Below the existing project roles, add another project role named Review.
-Leave the Description field blank for now and select Add project role.
+- Leave the Description field blank for now and select Add project role

-- Select Manage Default Members and then, under Default Users, select Edit to add yourself and Jason to the Review project role.
-Do not add Kate or Emma.
+- Select Edit under Default Users and add yourself and Jason to the Review project role (don't add Kate or Emma)

 Configure a new permission scheme